MrJackJones/Full-Stack-Web-Developer-Nanodegree/Linux Server Configuration/README.md

 ## Setup Project:

-1) Create a new user named grader
+1) Create a new user
 ```bash
 adduser ubuntu
 ```
-2) Give the grader the permission to sudo
+2) Give the permission to sudo
 ```bash
 usermod -aG sudo ubuntu
 ```